-- This year measured prevalence for Reception aged pupils increased 4.3%, far greater than London (0.9%).
-In year 6 however there was a decrease of 0.6%, though London and England also both fell (by 1% and 0.8% respectively). - Inequalities from Sex and Ethnicity are only available at England level, but these show continued differences with Males being more likely to be overweight (Y6: 38.1% vs 33.5%, Reception 22.2% vs 21.9%), and in both age groups Asians backgrounds having the lowest levels of overweight, whilst Black backgrounds have the highest levels.
+- In 2020/21 the measured prevalence of overweight (including obese) increased by 3.9 percentage points in Reception, and 1.4 percentage points in Year 6.
+However this years levels are lower than 2016-2019 levels.
+Last years results were skewed due to reduced measurements taken because of COVID-19 - Inequalities from Sex and Ethnicity are only available at England level, but these show continued differences with Males being more likely to be overweight (Y6: 40.7% vs 34.7%, Reception 22.5% vs 22.%), and in both age groups Asians backgrounds having the lowest levels of overweight, whilst Black backgrounds have the highest levels.